KaspaSilver/Quick-Start-Kaspa-Node---Bridge/README.md

 # Ready-To-Go-Mini-PC-With-Kaspa-Node-And-Bridge

-This repository will provide the file to quickly be able to start your public or private Kaspa node and bridge.
+Quickly start a private or public Kaspa node to support the network and start a Kaspa bridge for solo mining.